darlinekeith/thelook-ecommerce-pipeline/README.md

 ## 👩‍💻 Author

 **Darline** — Data Engineering Portfolio Project
-Built as part of a 4-week self-directed upskill plan using $0 in tooling costs.
+Built as part of a 4-week self-directed upskill plan